uhkniazi/Schisto_medip/README.md

 multinomial distribution.
 The confidence intervals are calculated by simulation.
 We summarize the data as bar plots with error bars for 95% confidence interval.
 The medip data is also split into groups (7 groups) and distributions calculated for each one separately as well.

+# 04_RepEnrich_MeDIP_Analysis.R
+The number of reads sampled from the MeDIP libraries and Control libraries distributed over the repeat classes is imported from the output of RepEnrich.
+The data is normalized across libraries for size correction, however as we are calculating proprtions within the library or sample, this really isn't necessary.
+The proportions are modelled as a multinomial distribution, P(data | theta), where data is the proportion of reads mapping to a repeat class and theta is the sample type.
+Sampling from a multinomial distribution will generate the confidence intervals and the data is plotted as bar plots.